 Your PDA device may have insufficient memory to maintain a wireless link, particularly if the connection is sustained over an hour or longer.
 Make sure you quit applications on your PDA using the method described in your device’s documentation.

-If you experience problems with the RD7100 wireless Bluetooth technology features, Radiodetection recommends resetting the connection and then pairing your device again.
+If you experience problems with the RD7000+ wireless Bluetooth technology features, Radiodetection recommends resetting the connection and then pairing your device again.

 To reset the wireless connections:

-If an error occurs when attempting to perform any Bluetooth command using the locator to paired device, the LCD will display a code to help you resolve the problem on the locator.
+If an error occurs when attempting to perform any Bluetooth command using the locator to the PDA, the LCD will display a code to help you resolve the problem on the locator.